legislation/data-documentation/model/uris.md

 #### Legislation numbers

-The legislation number is an integer that reflects the legislation’s chapter number according to the primary numbering sequence for the type.
-Legislation is sometimes assigned one or more secondary numbers.
+The legislation number is an integer that reflects the legislation’s chapter or other series number according to the primary numbering sequence for the type.
+For example:

+ * the Financial Services and Markets Act 2000 has the chapter number 8, and so its URI is [http://www.legislation.gov.uk/id/ukpga/2000/8]](http://www.legislation.gov.uk/id/ukpga/2000/8);
+ * the Universal Credit Regulations 2013 has the number 376 in the UK Statutory Instrument series, and so its URI is [http://www.legislation.gov.uk/id/uksi/2013/376](http://www.legislation.gov.uk/id/uksi/2013/376).

+Secondary legislation is sometimes assigned one or more additional numbers in different numbering series.
 Secondary numbering schemes are:

 |Numbering Scheme|Description|URI Number Prefix|
 |---|---|---|